KeeganFarkas/CSC-3100-Web-Programming/flowtasks/readme.md

 Expected Returns: JSON Object with a key of Session containing UserID and TimeStamp

 **/projects**

 Method: POST
 Required Parameters: ProjectName,SessionID
-Expected Returns: JSON Object with a key of Message and ProjectID
+Expected Returns: JSON Object with a key of Message or ProjectID

 Method: PUT
 Required Parameters: ProjectID,ProjectName,SessionID